-Still, with a reduced, fixed rate for 15 years, you could save a decent chunk of money before refinancing or selling prior to that first adjustment.
+Still, with a reduced, fixed rate for 15 years, you could save a decent chunk of money before refinancing your mortgage or selling prior to that first adjustment.

-Considering rates on the 30-year fixed mortgage are close to about 4.625% at the moment, you’d be getting a rate nearly 1% below current levels.
+But considering rates on the 30-year fixed mortgage are close to about 4.5% at the moment, you’d be getting a rate nearly identical to current 30-year fixed levels.

-So it’s actually a worthwhile loan program if you’re willing to take a little risk.
-And you could even pay the extra $100 a month to principal and pay off the mortgage even faster.
+Assuming the start rate is lower, and you’re willing to take a little risk, you could apply the payment savings to the principal balance each month to pay off the mortgage even faster.

-The 15/15 ARM is only available on primary residences and second homes, but works for both purchases and refinances.
+Note that the 15/15 ARM is only available on primary residences and second homes, but works for both purchases and refinances.
 There is a 1% loan origination fee and loan amounts of up to $453,100 are available (higher in Alaska, Guam, and Hawaii).

 For the record, the company also has a 5/5 ARM, which as the name suggests, is fixed for the first five years before adjusting every five years after that.
-The interest rate on that loan program starts at 3%.
+The mortgage interest rate on that loan program starts at 3.875%.